-SECTION 3.
+SECTION 4.
 THE BENEFITS OF PARTS REUSE

-If organizations can overcome these barriers and achieve their reuse goals, the direct and indirect savings, as the DoD anticipates, can be significant.
+If organizations can overcome these barriers and achieve their reuse goals, the direct and indirect savings can be significant.
 IBM demonstrated this through its seven-year transformation project.
 The company succeeded in boosting part reuse from 2% to 59% and: